-Mfuwe, located in Eastern Zambia, is a poor rural area in the East of Zambia.
+Mfuwe is a poor rural area in the East of Zambia.
 Because of its suitable habitat, a large number of dangerous snake species live here, leading to human-snake conflict situations.
 To give an indication: in 2020 the 2 HHiSS snake removers in Zambia have saved 288 snakes by removing them from peoples homes and work places.
-This was almost 60% of all removals nation wide, over six locations!
+This was almost 60% of all registered removals nation wide, over six locations!
 In addition, 24 different species were caught in Mfuwe, of which 6 can give a bite that requires medical treatment.

 Human-snake conflicts are high and this leads to many snakebite incidences and casualties.
-Due to the limited knowledge of mfuwe residents about snakes, every snake usually gets killed on sight, even the harmless ones.
-And 71 out of Zambia’s 99 snake species are harmless!
+Due to the limited knowledge of residents about snakes, every snake usually gets killed on sight, even the harmless ones.
+And 70 out of Zambia’s 101 snake species are harmless!
 In addition: many people get bitten and effective treatment of these bites isn't available.
 Local hospitals and clinics are understaffed, under-equipped and staff aren't trained in snakebite treatment.